gmarciani/librusp/README.md

-# RUDP
+# RUSP

 ## What is it?

-RUDP is a Realiable User Datagram Protocol library.
+RUSP is a Realiable User Segment Protocol library.

 ## Author